SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Environment Simulation and Validation

-As mentioned earlier, the \textit{Tool Audit} module serves the purposes of (1) scaling the tool accuracy experiments (detailed in Section~\ref{sec:tool-simulation}), (2) pruning ill-specified or difficult-to-simulate tools (see Figure~\ref{fig:pipeline}), and (3) offering an independent module that can verify correctness of tool response on the fly and enable retries in case of failures.
-For these purposes, it is critical that the Tool Audit module is \textit{reliable}, identifying incorrect responses with \textit{high accuracy} and \textit{low false positive rate}.
+As discussed earlier, the \textit{Tool Validation} module supports large-scale evaluation (Section~\ref{sec:tool-simulation}), prunes ill-specified or hard-to-simulate tools (Figure~\ref{fig:pipeline}), and serves as a verifier for on-the-fly checking and retries.
+For these purposes, it must achieve high accuracy with a low false positive rate.

-To power the Tool Audit module, we employ a carefully engineered \emph{LLM judge}.
-The judge receives the tool specification, test call, and simulator response as input, then returns a structured judgment comprising correct/incorrect status, confidence score, and detailed rationale for correctness and compliance assessment.
-Naturally, we expect this judge to have a easier job than generator due to the generator-verifier gap \citep{song2025mind}.
-We iteratively refined the judge through testing with hand-crafted edge cases (e.g., subtle type violations, cross-field incompatibilities) until it reliably identified each error type with appropriate rationale.
+To achieve this, we employ a carefully engineered \emph{LLM judge}.
+The judge receives a tool specification, test call, and simulator response as input, then returns a structured judgment comprising correct/incorrect status, confidence score, and detailed rationale.
+Leveraging the generator–verifier gap~\citep{song2025mind}, we refine the judge using hand-crafted edge cases (e.g., subtle type violations, cross-field inconsistencies) until it reliably detects each error type.

-Next, to rigorously assess the ability of the final LLM judge, we constructed a suite of stress tests focused on mismatch detection between tool calls and simulator responses.
-Each test case consists of a deliberately crafted (tool call, response) pair designed to probe whether the judge correctly flags inconsistencies between the simulator’s behavior and the tool call, or appropriately accepts valid simulator responses.
-This setup allows us to systematically examine the (1) accuracy --- the judge's overall ability to make correct judgments, and (2) false positive rate --- whether the judge refrains from incorrectly accepting invalid simulator responses.
+We then evaluate the final judge using stress tests built from deliberately mismatched (tool call, response) pairs.
+These tests measure both overall \textit{accuracy} and \textit{false positive rate} by assessing whether the judge correctly flags inconsistencies and accepts valid responses.